andykeh710/vibeless-coder/vscode-extension/README.md

 This extension contributes the following settings:

-* `cursorAutomation.enabled`: Enable or disable automatic message sending
+* `cursorAutomation.enabled`: Enable or disable automatic message sending to Cursor's chat
-* `cursorAutomation.interval`: Interval in milliseconds between automated messages (minimum: 1000ms)
+* `cursorAutomation.interval`: Interval in milliseconds between automated messages (minimum: 5000ms recommended)
-* `cursorAutomation.message`: Message to send to Cursor AI agent
+* `cursorAutomation.message`: Message to send to Cursor AI chat
-* `cursorAutomation.autoSend`: Automatically trigger Cursor's send command after inserting message
+* `cursorAutomation.autoSend`: Automatically press Enter to send the message after inserting it
-* `cursorAutomation.handleMultiCursor`: Insert message at all cursor positions when multiple cursors are active
-* `cursorAutomation.cursorBehavior`: Where to place the cursor after inserting a message (stay/end/start)
 * `cursorAutomation.showNotifications`: Show notifications when messages are sent
 * `cursorAutomation.playSound`: Play a sound when messages are sent
+* `cursorAutomation.messageTemplates`: List of message templates that can be selected (future feature)

 ## Commands